fhinkel/InteractiveShell/Readme-AmazonWebServices.md

   * You need to set aws.region depending on the information visible on the **EC2 Dashboard** page.
 For instance, I have `aws.region = "us-east-1"`.
-  * Optional: once you understand something about AWS, you might want to change the value of `aws.ami` and/or `aws.instance_type`
+  * Optional, if your region is "us-east-1": once you understand something about AWS, you might want to change the value of `aws.ami` and/or `aws.instance_type`
   * Save this file.